unaisdev/unaisdev/README.md

 ## Hallo! 👋
 Passionated **mobile and web developer**.
-I love to learn new things and work on interesting projects.
+Love to learn new skills and work on interesting projects.

 ## Current focus 🌱

-I'm focused on learning new technologies and looking for a job.
-I'm working right now on **NextJS** and **Expo** for expanding my skills.
-I'm always open to discover new ways for solving a problem!
+I'm focused on learning new technologies and looking for a job, working right now on **NextJS** and **Expo** for expanding my skills.

 console.log("bye!")